 Finding Relief in Virtual Reality

 Lila Toomey, MA ‘17, helps affix a headset over a client’s eyes and a tropical scene unfolds before them.
 Schools of fish dart past, traversing coral, algae, and rays of sunlight.
 The sound of waves rippling overhead creates a feeling of calm and tranquility.
-As a clinical specialist for a global health tech company specializing in virtual reality, Toomey is transporting clients to other worlds.
+In her role as a clinical specialist for a global health tech company specializing in virtual reality, Toomey is transporting clients to other worlds.

 The health tech company Toomey works for offers two VR devices – one passive device where the client watches events take place and another interactive device where the client can use the VR to move and modify their environment.
 Demoing the interactive device, Toomey places sensors on key parts of the client’s body in order to build a 3D avatar of the client in the virtual world.
 Toomey holds a tablet displaying what the client is seeing and leads the client through a series of activities designed to support their rehabilitation goals.
 Activities include playing with a giant pinball machine and making lunch for customers at a virtual sandwich shop.